raveclassic/injectable-ts/packages/core/README.md

 However, its implementation is still tightly coupled to implementations of the services and the logger.
 Where's the IoC?

-The trick is that `injectable` function can take additional first argument `name` that allows overrides of "default" implementations.
+The trick is that `injectable` function can take additional first argument `name` that allows overrides for default implementations.
 Let's see how it works.
 We'll need to add names to all our services and to the logger:

 ```typescript